 In addition to supporting Israel and standing against BDS, SSI seeks to celebrate the cultures of not only Israel, but all of the Middle East, with plans to ally with Lebanese, Persian and other Middle Eastern groups on campus for future cultural awareness events.

-Shalom, who spent a voluntary year and a half in Israel’s Defense Force, openly respects the opinions of supporters on both sides of the issue, finding it necessary to reach out and include SSI board members of all races and faiths who may not align with pro-Israel sentiments.
+The founder of the club, who spent a voluntary year and a half in Israel’s Defense Force, openly respects the opinions of supporters on both sides of the issue, finding it necessary to reach out and include SSI board members of all races and faiths who may not align with pro-Israel sentiments.

-“Israel is in our title,” Shalom said, “but Israel is only a small part of the wider culture that is the Middle East.
+“Israel is in our title,” they said, “but Israel is only a small part of the wider culture that is the Middle East.
 As a group, we want to include and celebrate everyone involved.
 Even if we don’t agree politically, we can still connect by sharing our cultural dialogue with everyone else on campus.”